-When we’re passionate about our hobbies, and there are so many things we want to share with audience who have the same interests, creating a blog seems like a satisfying activity.
+When we’re passionate about our hobbies, and there are so many things we want to share with audiences who have the same interests, creating a blog seems like a satisfying activity.
 It’s where your restless genius can finally have its peace, after sharing the overwhelming surge of thoughts to your readers and followers.
 Otaku blogs would fit people who love anime, comics, gaming, and other related stuff.

 Blogging may seem fun and carefree, but it’s easier said than done, especially for those who are doing it for the first time.
 Moreover, there are unforeseen challenges that could cross paths with a blogger, and any of it might make one start-up website owner quit before he can get started.